Towards Unsupervised Domain Generalization: Category correlated UDG

 We use CIFAR-10-C for this setting since the domain spaces of DomainNet(6) and PACS(4) are limited.
 To make sure the category spaces of unlabeled and labeled data are correlated, we randomly select 60\%, 20\% and 20\% of CIFAR-10 for pretraining, finetuning and test.
 We randomly select 4 specific domains for pretraining, finetuning and test data, respectively.
 The details of data split are in Table \ref{tab:count_category_correlated}.

 Results are shown in Table \ref{tab:res_category_correlated_cifar}.
 Given pretraining, finetuning and test data share the same category space, the prior knowledge about category holds in the finetuning and inference phase.
 Thus unsupervised learning including MoVo V2, SimCLR V2 and BYOL achieve significant improvement for the \textsl{category correlated} setting.
-The embedding space DIUL learns maintains more prior knowledge about the category compared to other unsupervised methods since the DIUL prevents it from learning domain related features.
-So DIUL further improves the performance by 2.13\%.
+The embedding space DARL learns maintains more prior knowledge about the category compared to other unsupervised methods since the DARL prevents it from learning domain-related features.
+So DARL further improves the performance by 2.13\%.